 According to the FEWSNET, an FCS from 0 to 28 is considered as “Poor”; 28 to 42 as “Borderline,” and above 42 as “Acceptable.
 An rCSI above 42 is considered “Severely insecure”; 17 to 42 is “Moderately insecure”; 4 to 17 is “Mildly insecure”; and 0 to 4 is “Food Secure” (Maxwell et al., 2014).
 These cutoffs used in the fieldwork by NGOs and governments allow us to transform the continuous food security measures into categorical using these cutoffs.
 The goal of the prediction problem then becomes detecting the clusters in the most insecure category (“Poor” or “severely/moderately insecure”) if there is one.
 In some cases, these insecure clusters comprise less than 1% in the data which makes it harder to detect using conventional methods (the exact proportion on the entire dataset presented in Appendix Figure A1).

-Following the three or four categories cutoffs on the food security outcomes, this paper uses two kinds of binary categorization of the outcome variable.
+Following the three or four categories cutoffs on the food security outcomes, this paper uses two forms of binary categorization of the outcome variable.
 First, we treat the most food-secure category as 0, and the rest as “potentially or currently food insecure”.
-We use the results of this binary splits (most food-secure versus the rest) to be a coarser classification of clusters that may require assistance.
+We use the results of these binary splits (most food-secure versus the rest) to be a coarser classification of clusters that may require assistance.
 Second, for the main purpose of detecting the most food insecure villages, we treat the most food-insecure category as 1 or positive cases that we are trying to detect among the rest of villages that are not in severe threat of food security (most food insecure versus the rest).
 One significant advantage in treating data as binary is the simple interpretation of the results and the focus on the detection of our primary targets.

 To verify the validity of our outcome variable using the above cutoffs, we compare the categorical value calculated using cluster average food security values with the percent of households in the same cluster that fall into the low or medium category (with detailed information in Appendix Table A1).
-In general, we see the clusters with mean values of food security in the low category are made up of 48% to 91% of households fall in the medium or low category and 25% to 65% of households in the low category.
-While clusters with mean value in the high category have only 25% to 47% in the low or medium and 7% to 0.19% in the low category.
+In general, we see the clusters with mean values of food security in the low category are comprised of close to or over half (48% to 91%) of households falling in the medium or low category and a quarter to two-thirds (25% to 65%) of households in the low category.
+In contrast, clusters with mean values in the high category have only 25% to 47% in the low or medium and 7% to 0.19% in the low category.
+Thus, we find little difference in predicting a set mean food security level for the cluster versus predicting a set percent of households who are food insecure.

+Cluster vs. household level

+In the LSMS survey manual, the survey design first selects a number of enumeration areas (EAs) that are proportional to the population so that the selected EAs are representative of the entire country.
+Ten to twelve households are randomly selected in the second stage, but they may or may not be representative of each EA.
+In other words, the food security measures for the clusters that we are able to predict are reflective of the food security status of households surveyed in those clusters only, and should not be interpreted as the true average village or cluster level food security.

+However, since all of our variables are at the village level based on the geolocation of the clusters, household level variation is not captured fully by our model.
+In Appendix Figure A8, we conduct the same type of analysis on the household level outcome variables.

 Result metrics